pgneditor/liapi/ReadMe.md

 `liapigui`

-This will open up a browser window, in which you can see the state and issue commands.
+This will open up a browser window, in which you can edit the state and issue commands.

 # API